isomerpages/moe-northvistapri/_parents-and-students/Information for Parents/General Information.md

 Primary School, photographs/videos may be taken of students taking part in school activities, events and/or competitions.
-As part of the school's outreach to parents and the wider community, these images may be posted or published through the various platforms such as Facebook, newsletters or other publications endorsed by the school.
+As part of the school's outreach to parents and the wider community, these images may be posted or published through the various platforms such as Facebook, Instagram, newsletters or other publications endorsed by the school.
 However, in order to safeguard our students at North Vista Primary School, no names of students will be used and photos of children may be used without identifying information.